jasonxia17/urbana-champaign-sewage-collection-system/README_problem statement.md

 *  Note  2:  For  those  who  are  wondering,  the  units  for  daily  influent  flow  and  instantaneous  flow  are  the  same.
    Daily  flow  is  the  actual  volume  of  influent  received  on  a  particular  day  at  the  NE  Plant,  instantaneous  flow  is  a    measure  of  what  the  volume  received  would  have  been  if  the  instantaneous  flow  rate  were  sustained  over  a  24-hour      period.

-# 2. LIFT  Station  Data:
+# 2. Lift  Station  Data:

 A. Filename: NEPlift_dailyflow.xlsx
 *  Date